Woodville Mall

 Woodville Mall was an enclosed shopping mall off of Woodville Road (State Route 51) in Northwood, Ohio, outside the city of Toledo, Ohio.
 The mall opened in 1969 and, after losing most of its stores in the 2000s, became a dead mall.
 The mall's interior was closed in December 2011 and demolished in March 2014.

 History

-The DeBartolo Corporation built Woodville Mall in 1969.
+Edward J. DeBartolo Corporation built Woodville Mall in 1969.
 A portion opened in April of that year, and the rest of the mall opened by year's end.
 At the time of opening, it had three anchor stores: JCPenney, Sears and Lasalle's.